Photo from Unsplash

 A Psalm Of Communion

-I will take the cup of Salvation, and call upon the name of the Lord. — Ps 116:13
+I will lift the cup of salvation and call on the name of the LORD. — Ps 116:13 BSB

-Every christian disciple should partake of the Lord’s Supper regularly.
-It is a Sacrament.
-In the days of the Roman republic, the youths were brought to the altar and sworn to serve their country to the death.
-So our first Communion is our oath of allegiance to our King, It is a proclamation, or confession, of our faith.
-We bear witness to the death of Christ as our hope of forgiveness and salvation.
-We testify our desire to put His cross and grave between us and the world.
-It is also a bond of Christian union.
+Every Christian disciple should regularly partake in the Lord’s Supper.
+It is a sacrament.
+In ancient Rome, young men were brought to the altar and sworn to serve their country until death.
+In the same way, our first Communion is an oath of allegiance to our King.
+It is a public proclamation of our faith, bearing witness to Christ’s death as the source of our forgiveness and salvation.
+We testify that His cross and resurrection stand between us and the world, and it is also a bond that unites Christians together.

-It is a Pledge of the Covenant.
-The Death of the Cross was God’s sign and seal to the new covenant, the provisions of which are recited in Heb 8:1-13.
-When we drink the wine it is as though we said: “Remember thy Covenant.”
-Let me appeal to all, and especially to the young disciple, to draw near and take the bread and wine, and to meditate deeply and reverently on that supreme Gift which demands our self-giving.
-“What shall I render unto the Lord?
-I will take the cup, I will pay my vows” (Psa 116:13-14).
+Communion is also a pledge of the covenant.
+The death of Christ on the cross is God’s seal on the new covenant, the details of which are laid out in Hebrews 8:1-13.
+When we drink the wine, it is as though we are reminding God of His covenant.
+Let me encourage everyone, especially new believers, to draw near and partake of the bread and wine, meditating deeply and reverently on Christ’s supreme gift of salvation.
+It demands our self-giving in return.
+As the psalmist said, “What shall I render to the Lord?
+I will take the cup of salvation and pay my vows to the Lord” (Psalm 116:13-14).

-Notice how triumphantly the Psalmist avows his loyalty to his Heavenly Master.
-Again, and yet again he avows: “O Lord, truly I am thy servant.
-I am thy servant.”
-And we are the servants or bond-slaves of Jesus.
-If it be asked what “the sacrifices of thanksgiving” are, we may reply: First, the sacrifice of ourselves (Rom 12:1).
-Next, the sacrifice of our praise and gifts (Heb 13:15-16).
-Not grudgingly or thoughtlessly, but with cheerful eagerness, let us come to the altar of God.
-Because of all we owe to Him, let us never cease to live and serve, to praise and give.
+Notice how triumphantly the psalmist declares his loyalty to his Master.
+Twice he repeats, “O Lord, truly I am Your servant.”
+Likewise, we are the bond-servants of Jesus.
+When asked what “the sacrifices of thanksgiving” are, we can answer: first, the sacrifice of ourselves (Romans 12:1); and second, the sacrifice of our praise and offerings (Hebrews 13:15-16).
+Let us give not grudgingly or thoughtlessly but with cheerful hearts.
+Considering all that we owe to God, let us never stop living, serving, praising, and giving.

 Prayer

-We pray that we may eat and drink, and do whatsoever we are called to do, in remembrance of Christ, and to show forth His life.
-May the spirit of worship pervade every act of daily life.
+We pray that in everything we do, whether eating or drinking, we would do it in remembrance of Christ and reflect His life.
+May a spirit of worship fill every act of our daily lives.
 Amen.